 It is also important to optimize the cell culture conditions for each cell line to avoid suboptimal conditions such as over-confluence, too few cells, poor cell viability, or variable proliferative capacity.
 Cell seeding density is particularly important at the time of the transfection of dual-luciferase reporter construct (Step 5) and when the reporter activity is measured (Step 6).
 Transfection efficiency can vary significantly with cell density and poor transfection efficiency can result in anomalous results if only a small fraction of the cell population is being assayed.
 Most cell lines tested show the highest transfection efficiency when at 40 – 60% confluence, but it is recommended that transfection conditions and seeding density are optimized for a given cell line using a vector that delivers a fluorescent protein.
 Cell lines that are difficult to infect and/or transfect, such as primary cells may not be suitable for this screen.
 Poor reporter transfection efficiency or poor cell viability typically result in very low Renilla luciferase signal.
 However, a pilot experiment should be performed to determine the range of Renilla luciferase signal for a cell line.
 It is important that the titer of the virus produced from the arrayed library is high enough to give an infection efficiency of at least 30% in the cell line being assayed.
 Infection efficiency can vary greatly and several factors can influence viral titer.
 The amount of viral supernatant used should be optimized for each cell line and if necessary, Step 2 can be optimized further to improve viral titers.

 Cell density and cell viability can also influence the activity of cellular pathways that regulate transcription factors, so it is critical to seed the cells for the reporter transfection so that they are all at a similar density on the day the dual luciferase assay is read (Step 6).
 It is also important to ensure that the cells adhere uniformly across the well rather than clustering in a dense patch in the center.
 As described above, significant variation in the Renilla luciferase signal from well to well may result in data that is difficult to interpret.
 It is best to exclude wells that show a significant reduction in Renilla luciferase signal when compared to all other wells as this suggests that either the viral vector is reducing cell viability or the transfection efficiency for that well was very low.
 Here we excluded wells greater than 1 standard deviation from the mean Renilla luciferase signal, but optimization experiments should be done to determine appropriate cutoffs for each cell line.
 It is also possible that shRNAs that reduce cell viability could be doing so by altering the activity of the transcription factor being assayed.
 If this is a concern, shRNAs that reduce Renilla luciferase signal could be re-tested using inducible shRNAs or other assays.
 It is also critical to limit the amount of time that adherent cells are in suspension following trypsinization.
-Use a multi-channel pipettor for most steps during the trypsinization and seeding of cells, and for larger screens, work with the plates in batches.
+Use a multi-channel pipette for most steps during the trypsinization and seeding of cells, and for larger screens, work with the plates in batches.
 In addition, it is best to limit the time between the infection of the cells and the reporter assay.
 This is particularly important if the transcription factor being assayed regulates cell proliferation or survival.
 In this case, cells with effective knockdown would be outcompeted by cells with less efficient knockdown.